Dirty Jeans and Mudslide Hymns

-Dirty Jeans and Mudslide Hymns is an album by John Hiatt, released in August 2011 on the New West label.
-It was produced by Kevin Shirley.
+Dirty Jeans and Mudslide Hymns is singer-songwriter John Hiatt's twentieth album, released in 2010.
+It was produced by Kevin Shirley, and recorded in Nashville, Tennessee.

+Release

+Dirty Jeans and Mudslide Hymns was released by New West on August 2, 2011.
+The album debuted, and peaked at No. 59 on the Billboard 200 chart.
+"Damn This Town" was released as a single in July 2011.

-Its 'Detroit Made' was covered by the Detroit-born Bob Seger on 2014's Ride Out.
+All of the songs on the album were written by Hiatt.
+"I Love That Girl" was written about his wife.
+"Detroit Made" was covered by the Detroit-born Bob Seger on 2014's Ride Out.
 "When I heard the John Hiatt song," Seger recalled, "I downloaded it, put it in my car and drove around and sang harmony parts.
 And, of course, the subject matter's a no-brainer because we all love cars in Michigan."
+The song 'When New York Had Her Heart Broke" was written in Philadelphia on September 13, 2001.
+The song is about the September 11 attacks that happened in New York City.